kunansy/RNC/README.md

 There is an exception if:
     * Data still exist.
     * No results found.
-    * Requested page does not exist (if there are 10 pages in the Corpus, but you have requested > 10).
+    * Requested page does not exist (if there are 10 pages in the RNC, but you have requested > 10).
     * There is a mistake in the request.
-    * You have no access to Internet.
+    * You have no access to the Internet.
-    * There is a problem while getting access to Corpus.
+    * There is a problem while getting access to RNC.
     * another problems...
 * `corp.data` – list of examples (only getter)
 * `corp.query` – query (only getter).